 Introduction

 Potato (Solanum tuberosum L.) is the most important cash crop that belongs to the family Solanaceae.
 In addition to rice, wheat and maize, potatoes are the fourth most significant food crop in the world (Singh et al., 2018).
 It is nutritionally rich in vitamin C and B1 and minerals.
 It is also a good source of carbohydrates (20.6%), protein (2.1%), fat (0.3%), crude fibre (1.1%) and ash (0.9%).
 It has also industrial value for potato starch (Farina) in textile mills and alcohol industry (Singh et al., 2018).
-Potato has been identified as the food for future by Food and Agricultural Organization of the united nation (Twenty steps towards hidden treasure, CPRI, Shimla, Dec.2008).
+Potato has been identified as the food for future by Food and Agricultural Organization of the united nations (Twenty steps towards hidden treasure, CPRI, Shimla, Dec.2008).
 It is a low calorie food and its protein has a biological value almost equal to eggs or milk (Ezekiel et al., 1999).

-More than 100 species of insect pests attack potato plants that lowers yields and prevents potato crops from producing to their full potential (Chandel et al., 2013).
+More than 100 species of insect pests attack potato plants that lowers yields and prevents potato crops from producing to their full potential (Chandelet al., 2013).
 The soil dwelling insect-pests can seriously reduce plant establishment, plant populations and subsequent yield potential.
-Insect pests account for 16% of the crop losses of potato worldwide (Oerke et al., 1994), and reductions in tuber yield and quality can be between 30 and 70% for various insect pests (Raman and Radcliffe, 1992).
-Insect pests that attack the potato crop during the growing phase are especially cut worm, red ant, termite, white grub, mole cricket and potato tuber moth which generally damage the leaves, stems, roots, tubers etc. (Kishore and Misra, 1988).
+Insect pests account for 16% of the crop losses of potato worldwide (Oerkeet al., 1994), and reductions in tuber yield and quality can be between 30 and 70% for various insect pests (Raman and Radcliffe, 1992).
+Insect pests that attack the potato crop during the growing phase are especially cut worm, red ant, termite, white grub, mole cricket and potato tuber moth, which generally damage the leaves, stems, roots, tubers, etc. (Kishore and Misra, 1988).

 Materials and methods

-The field experiments were carried out at Post graduate experimental plot, Biswanath College of Agriculture, Biswanath Chariali, Assam during rabi season of 2022-23.
-The experiment was carried out in three plots 3.0 m × 3.0 m by maintaining a distance of 1.5 m by following all recommended agronomic package and practices with variety Kufri pokhraj which was sown on first fortnight of October, 2022.
-The crop was regularly monitored from the date of sprouting for appearance of pests and record on soil borne insect was taken at different stages viz., seedling stage and active growing / vegetative stage, tuber formation stage, maturity stage to till the harvesting of the crop.
+The field experiments were carried out at the Post Graduate (PG) experimental plot, Biswanath College of Agriculture, BiswanathChariali, Assam, during rabi season of 2022-23.
+The experiment was carried out in three plots of 3.0 m × 3.0 m by maintaining a distance of 1.5 m by following all recommended agronomic package and practices with variety Kufripokhraj, which was sown on first fortnight of October, 2022.
+The soil borne insect/ infestation was taken at active growing / vegetative stage and at the harvesting of the crop.

 Results and discussion